-Matt moved to Venice, CA, to help start a sports agency for professional hockey players, and then joined Creative Artists Agency (CAA), a group that was leading the convergence of sports and entertainment.
-At CAA, Matt specialized in film and endorsements, where he worked with and helped sign celebrity clients who included Anne Hathaway, Eddie Redmayne, Jason Statham, and Warren Sapp.
+Matt moved to Venice, CA, to help start a sports agency for professional hockey players, and then joined Creative Artists Agency (CAA), a group that led the convergence of sports and entertainment.
+At CAA, Matt specialized in film and endorsements, where he worked with and helped sign celebrity clients, including Anne Hathaway, Eddie Redmayne, Jason Statham, and Warren Sapp.
 Matt left CAA to work for Todd Shemarya Artists, where he would go on to broker global ad campaigns for Brad Pitt, Jennifer Aniston, and Matthew McConaughey.
 For the past five years, Matt has worked at Zambezi, an award-winning creative agency that develops brand strategy and communications campaigns for Fortune 100 companies such as Samsung and Nike.
-Matt enjoys serving his community as 3x publicly elected board member of the Venice Neighborhood Council.
+Matt enjoys serving his community as a three-time publicly elected board member of the Venice Neighborhood Council.
 He lives with his wife, Ashleigh, and their ferocious chihuahua, Dooce.

 Aaron Kur '07